Your First Worship Service

 When it’s time for communion, a member of the Welcome Team will stand in the centre aisle and direct people to go forward to the altar, row by row.
 Follow those ahead of you to the front of the church.

 The priest will place the communion wafer in your palm for you to eat.
 If you prefer a gluten-free wafer, please ask the priest.
+Additionally, you may partake of the cup when the minister comes to you.
+Simply help guide the minister's hand as they administer to you the cupt.

 If you have mobility concerns and would like communion brought to your seat, please confirm this with the Welcome Team.